-The Massage Therapy Certificate Program at River Valley Community College prepares the student for licensure in New Hampshire as well as most other states, and prepares them to be a professional therapist in their own business or as an employee in one of the following:
+The Massage Therapy Certificate Program at River Valley Community College is being offered at our Keene and Lebanon Academic Centers.
+The program prepares the student for licensure in New Hampshire as well as most other states, and prepares them to be a professional therapist in their own business or as an employee in one of the following:

 - Chiropractic Offices

 To develop and advance the art, science and practice of therapeutic massage while instilling academic integrity in a caring, professional and ethical manner.
 Students enrolled in the program will be prepared to become lifelong learners seeking to balance professional expertise and personal growth.
 Graduates will enter the community and work force as trained professionals striving to meet the needs of a diverse society.
 As licensed massage therapists, our graduates will touch lives and be engaged local and global citizens.

 A successful massage therapist must have a working knowledge of applied kinesiology and anatomy and physiology and an ability to evaluate a client to determine how massage can be beneficial and/or contraindicated.
 The individual will possess the maturity needed to work in a health care profession which includes the ability to nurture with respect to boundaries, a sensitive nature and excellent interpersonal and communication skills.
 The individual must be passionate about Massage Therapy and have an entrepreneurial spirit.
 The individual must be able to identify the skills needed to build a client base and maintain it and/or find gainful employment.
 A successful massage therapist must have physical fitness and exemplify body mechanics that maintain the health of his or her body for longevity of practice.

 To be successful in the field of Massage Therapy, graduates must integrate science, creativity, academics and art with strong interpersonal skills, entrepreneurial skills, sensitivity and compassion.
 The growing profession of Massage Therapy provides a broad spectrum of employment opportunities.